movio/bramble/docs/plugins.md

 }
 ```

-Note that the Meta plugin offers an extensible schema since `BrambleMetaQuery` is a namespace and `BrambleField` is a boundary type.
+Note that the Meta plugin offers an extensible schema since `BrambleMetaQuery` is a namespace and `BrambleField` and `BrambleType` are a boundary types.

 ## Playground